xukai92/bsp/README.md

 # A Bayesian-Symbolic Approach to Reasoning and Learning in Intuitive Physics

-This GitHub [repo](https://github.com/xukai92/bsp/) contains source code for our paper *A Bayesian-Symbolic Approach to Reasoning and Learning in Intuitive Physics* at NeurIPS 2021.
+This GitHub [repository](https://github.com/xukai92/bsp/) contains code and data for our paper *A Bayesian-Symbolic Approach to Reasoning and Learning in Intuitive Physics* at NeurIPS 2021.
 Please cite our paper using the following BibTeX entry if you use this source code in your research.
 ```
 @inproceedings{xu2021bsp,